Plant care

 Watering

 Outdoor spinach crops want 2-3 cm per week.
 The single best habit is a finger-test before watering — push a finger 3-4 cm into the soil.
-If it comes back damp, wait a day.
-If it comes back dust-dry, water deeply at the base of the plant.
+Damp = wait a day; dust-dry = water deeply at the base of the plant.
 Even moisture; mulch to keep roots cool and reduce bolting.

 Soil and pot